Market Volatility (VIX) Signal

 Regime Context:

-- Persistent NORMAL regime following a transition from STRESSED/ELEVATED levels in early April (1).
+- Recently entered a persistent NORMAL regime following a volatile STRESSED/ELEVATED sequence (1).

 Model Limitations:

-- Snapshots may miss intramonth stress bursts; structural shifts can affect absolute thresholds (1).
+- Month-end snapshots may miss intramonth stress bursts; absolute thresholds are vulnerable to structural shifts (1).

 Data & References: